nonkronk/tristian-gitops/README.md

     └── cert-manager
 ```

-## ❔ What's next

-Many people have shared their awesome repositories over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes), be sure to check this out and click the `Search All Repos` icon if you are wondering how someone implemented or deployed an application.

 ## 🤝 Thanks

-Big shout out to all the authors and contributors to the projects at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes)
+Big shout out to all the authors and contributors to the projects [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes)